ARCA races at Charlotte: Past winners

-Third race
+EasyCare Vehicle Service Contracts 150

 The EasyCare Vehicle Service Contracts 150 was an ARCA Menards Series race run between 1996 and 2003 sometime around October 1.
 The race was removed following the 2003 season.

 Tim Steele and Kirk Shelmerdine tied for the most wins at two apiece.
 In the 2001 event, driver Blaise Alexander was killed in a crash on lap 63.